sunfounder/pico_4wd_car/docs/source/setup_your_pico/setup_your_pico.rst

 Setup Your Pico
 ======================

 You need to configure the Pico-4wd environment for your Pico and personal computer.
-Please complete the following three steps:
+Please complete the following steps:

 .. toctree::
     :maxdepth: 1